jeroentaverne/msx_keyboard_interface/README.md

 Firmware update:

+From version 2.00 and up the firmware for Philips and Sony interfaces is the same.

 Latest fimrwares (.uf2 files) can be found here: https://github.com/jeroentaverne/msx_keyboard_interface

 -	Make sure you received or downloaded a .uf2 file from this github page.
 Never use any other .uf2 file!